 Call centers in particular suffer from poor employee retention as a result of employee disengagement.
 While turnover may be a persistent issue for any company in every industry, there are also many ways to effectively address and improve employee retention.

 Related: In another call center post, we wrote about the cost of disengaged employees, which can be significant over time.

-Now, let’s look at ways to minimize those costs while creating a great place to work for your Reps with these six engagement recommendations:
+Now, let’s look at ways to minimize those costs while creating a great place to work for your call center representatives with these seven engagement recommendations:

 1. IMPROVE RETENTION through tactics that ignite passion.

 Mercer’s U.S. Contact Center Survey results revealed that larger call centers tend to lose a substantial percentage of their new hires within the first six months.
 Twenty-five percent (25%) of turnover was voluntary at the median.

 Rep turnover—broken out based on time since hire—showed that 6.2% left within the first 30 days; 5% left between 21–60 days on the job; 5.6% quit within 61–90 days; and another 8.2% left within three to six months.